How to choose the best Dyson

 A smaller capacity may help to keep down the overall weight of the vacuum, but it means you'll be making more trips to the bin to empty the dust container.

 Two complaints that Which? members make to us about Dysons, other than their cost, is how heavy they are and the amount of noise they make.

-To guide you to the quietest vacuum cleaners, we test noise in our lab tests by taking decibel measurements from two specially prepared sound chambers and compounding this result with a subjective assessment from a panel of experts.We then report the results for each model via a star rating in our individual vacuum cleaner reviews.
-Some of the noisiest vacs we've heard reach a harsh 90 decibels - that's equivalent to standing near to a busy roadway and hearing a truck go past.
+We test how noisy vacuum cleaners are by taking decibel measurements in two specially prepared sound chambers at our lab.
+We combine this result with a subjective assessment from a panel of experts to account for any particularly annoying noises.
+Some of the noisiest vacuum cleaners we've tested reach 90 decibels - that's equivalent to standing next to a busy road as a truck goes past.

 Some Dyson vacuums we've tested have proved significantly quieter than others.
 Before you buy, make sure you check the individual noise ratings on the test results page to find a quiet model.
 Models rated five stars for noise are the quietest money can buy.

 Dyson vacuums can weigh almost 10kg.
 That's a lot to haul up and down the stairs, especially when you consider that we've found some vacuum cleaners weighing just 4kg.

 We include the weight of the tube and hose, plus any attachments designed to be stored on the vacuum, when we weigh vacuum cleaners - something manufacturers often leave out.
 You can use the specs page on individual Dyson vacuum cleaner reviews to check the weight of different Dyson models.

 It's no secret that Dysons are some of the most expensive vacuum cleaners out there.
 Newly launched models usually start from £400 or more.
 That's right at the top end, although Dyson is by no means alone - Samsung, Bosch and Miele also have vacuum cleaners in this price range.